Groups & Clubs

 Ski and Snowboard Club

 The SMCHS Ski and Snowboard Club is club designed to give students the opportunity explore outdoor winter adventure through the sports of skiing and snowboarding.
 The club welcomes students of all ability levels.
 Many students have learned to ski or snowboard on these trips.
 Annual trips include Nordic, Brule, Norway and Marquette Mountain.
 We travel to local hills on Thursday nights while longer trips are enjoyed on Saturdays.
-For more information, contact the faculty advisor.
+For more information, contact Mr. Post.